amtoine/dotfiles/README.md

 Thus, only `pacman` and `yay` have been used and tested as arch and AUR packages managers respectively.
 The reader is highly adviced to search the internet and in particular the [ArchWiki](https://archlinux.org/), **EVEN in NON arch-based systems!!**

-First, a very high view of the repo is given with the project architecture and a brief explaination of all the files involved.
+First, a very high view of the repo is given with the project architecture and a brief explaination of all the files involved in [section 0](https://github.com/a2n-s/dotfiles/tree/main/#0-config-architecture-toc).
-Then, a sligthly more precise view is given in section 1.
+Then, a sligthly more precise view is given in [section 1](https://github.com/a2n-s/dotfiles/tree/main/#1-overview-toc).
-Installation process and dependencies are explained and listed in sections 2 and 3 respectively.
+Installation process and dependencies are explained and listed in [sections 2](https://github.com/a2n-s/dotfiles/tree/main/#2-installation-toc) and [section 3](https://github.com/a2n-s/dotfiles/tree/main/#3-dependencies-toc) respectively.
-Finally, ways to contribute to this project are put forward for who is interested and a gallery of photos is presented, to give an idea of the final rendering of the config.
+Finally, ways to contribute to this project are put forward in [section 4](https://github.com/a2n-s/dotfiles/tree/main/#4-contribute-toc) for who is interested and a gallery of photos is presented in [section 5](https://github.com/a2n-s/dotfiles/tree/main/#5-gallery-toc), to give an idea of the final rendering of the config.

 If you want a quick brief of what dotfiles really are, I recommend the following video of *FireShip*: https://www.youtube.com/watch?v=r_MpUP6aKiQ.